pytorch/tutorials/recipes_source/distributed_comm_debug_mode.rst

 **Author**: `Anshul Sinha <https://github.com/sinhaanshul>`__

-Prerequisites:

-- `Distributed Communication Package - torch.distributed <https://pytorch.org/docs/stable/distributed.html>`__
+Prerequisites

 - Python 3.8 - 3.11
-- PyTorch 2.2
+- PyTorch 2.2 or later

 What is CommDebugMode and why is it useful